dhenryopen/FRC-2016/Robolog/server/README.md

     --teamname <TEAMNAME> \
     --teamnumber <TEAMNUMBER>

-*Tip*: strings with spaces should be enclosed in quotation marks
+*Tip*: strings with spaces should be enclosed in quotation marks.

 After saving this script, execute it: